Natural Lands

 Natural Lands is a non-profit land conservation organization with headquarters in Media, Pennsylvania, dedicated to the management, protection, and conservation of eastern Pennsylvania and southern New Jersey's native forests, fields, streams, and wetlands.
-The organization owns and manages 44 nature preserves—totaling more than 23,000 acres—located in 13 counties in Pennsylvania and New Jersey.
+The organization owns and manages 43 nature preserves—and one public garden totaling more than 23,000 acres—located in 13 counties in Pennsylvania and New Jersey.
 Nineteen of the preserves are open to the public for recreational use; the others have limited visitation due to the presence of sensitive ecosystems or limited facilities.

 Background

 In addition to owning and managing preserves, Natural Lands preserves land by working with private land owners to establish and enforce conservation easements.
 A conservation easement is a voluntary but legally binding agreement that permanently limits a property's use.
 To date, the organization holds easements on more than 22,000 acres.

 Natural Lands also provides a range of consulting services to Pennsylvania municipalities (152 municipalities in 26 counties, to date).
 These services include redrafting a township's zoning ordinances to incorporate open space, thereby using development to save land.

 Natural Lands has been accredited by the Land Trust Accreditation Commission, an independent program of the Land Trust Alliance, which endorses a land trust's ability to "operate in an ethical, legal, and technically sound manner and ensure the long-term protection of land in the public interest."

-To date, Natural Lands has saved more than 125,000 acres of land in its nearly 64-year history.
+To date, Natural Lands has saved more than 135,000 acres of land in its nearly 64-year history.
 This is equal to about half the total acreage of Pennsylvania's state park system.